- 1 Top 7 Best RV Solar Panels Compared

 What Type of Battery Should I Use?

-A conventional automotive battery is not recommended if you’re going to be installing a solar panel.
-Instead, you’ll want to either connect or use what’s called a deep-cycle battery.
+A conventional automotive battery is not recommended if you're going to be installing a solar panel.
+Instead, you'll want to either connect or use what's called a deep-cycle battery.
 These types of batteries are designed for repetitive usage and charge cycles, often at levels below 50 percent or more.
 It also means they can retain their capacity despite constantly being depleted and recharged, which is something that causes accelerated wear on a traditional battery.
 Deep-cycle batteries also tend to have a larger reserve capacity which is a bonus.
+A solar battery bank or energy-storage system is also a good investment since it lets you capture and store electricity to use it at another time.

 How Do I Determine Solar Power Requirements?